lm3nitro/Projects/New/Firewall Evasion.md

 <details>
 <summary><h3>Evasion via Bad Checksum<h3></summary>

 ### Wrong Checksum:

 Another method that can be used to evade a firewall is to intentionally send a packet with a bad checksum.
 There are systems that will drop a packet with a bad checksum, however, there are others that won’t.
-To do this, nmap has the option `--badsum`:
+To do this, Nmap has the option `--badsum`:

 ```
 nmap -sS -Pn --badsum -p80,3389 192.168.91.130 -nnvvv --packet-trace